May 20, 2010

 July 28, 2009

 “Small is the new big.
 Sustainable is the new growth.
+Trust is the new competitive advantage.”

-Read this fabulous article which touches on the necessity of businesses to adapt to today's economy.
+Peter Bregman of Harvard Business Publishing writes a fabulous article which touches on the necessity of businesses to adapt to today's economy.
 Here come the underdogs!

 May 30, 2009